kshitij10496/kshitij10496.github.io/content/about/index.md

 title = "About"
 +++

-Hey there!
+Hey there! :wave:

-This is Kshitij and you have reached my small place on the World Wide Web. :smile: :sunglasses:
+This is Kshitij and you have reached my small place on the World Wide Web.

 I’m a software developer, an amateur poker player and an aspiring doodle artist from India.
 I like to think of myself as a problem solver who prefers to leverage the potential of technology to build a better, efficient and robust (possibly, antifragile) solutions.